 Customers and clients love Wi-Fi.
 They just can’t do without it.
 Offering it in your business can attract customers, keep them around for longer, and encourage them to come back again and stay a while (and buy more things in the meantime).

-Whether you're running a café, pub, hotel, restaurant, salon, or even just a small office, offering a public Wi-Fi hotspot is great for everyone.
+Whether you're running a café, pub, hotel, salon, holiday cottage, or even just a small office, offering a public Wi-Fi hotspot is great for everyone.
 Here's how to go about setting it all up.

 1. Choose the right broadband

 Before you get Wi-Fi going for your customers, you'll need a broadband connection that can handle it.

 At the very least, business broadband with unlimited downloads is essential.
 With multiple people connecting and using the internet every single day, you'll get through a usage limit in a matter of hours, even if it seems like a generous one.

 Fast speeds are best too - if the Wi-Fi is too slow, people will leave and go somewhere where it's better.
 The ideal 'fast speed' varies depending on what kind of business you have, though.
 For a café, restaurant, pub, or anywhere else relatively small, a basic fibre optic line should do the trick - so long as it has superfast speeds (above, say, 24Mb).
 But for a really big business, such as a hotel, you may want to look into more comprehensive options like a leased line or ethernet, which are far faster.

 Some providers, such as BT Business, can include customer or guest Wi-Fi systems as part of their packages.
 Take a look at their options if you don't fancy the hassle of setting it up yourself.